ninezerozeronine/chip-computer/docs/modules/alu.rst

 The following electronics are used:

  - 2 x 74LS181 are used for the arithmetic and logic operations.
- - A 74CHT00 is used to AND the two A=B outputs and invert carry_borrow_out.
+ - A 74CHT00 is used to AND the two A=B outputs (unecessary due to A=B outputs being open collector) and invert carry_borrow_out.
  - A 74HCT173 is used to store the flags.
  - 2 x 74HCT32s are used to OR all the bits to check if it's zero.
  - A 74HCT04 is used to invert the result of the OR zero check, the store_flags